JackSawyerWATX/dsaArrays/README.md

 - Shows how to check if the queue is empty using boolean conversion
 - Demonstrates getting the queue size using the len() function
 - Provides a procedural approach to queue operations without classes

+### queueUsingLinkedLists.py
+This script demonstrates a linked list implementation of a queue data structure:
+- Defines a Node class to represent individual elements in the linked list
+- Implements a Queue class using front and rear pointers for efficient operations
+- Provides enqueue method to add elements to the back of the queue (O(1))
+- Offers dequeue method to remove and return elements from the front (O(1))
+- Includes peek method to view the front element without removing it
+- Features isEmpty and size methods for queue status checking
+- Demonstrates proper linked list pointer management and edge case handling
+- Shows memory-efficient implementation without fixed-size limitations
+- Illustrates fundamental data structure concepts with practical implementation

 ### stacks.py
 This script demonstrates basic stack operations using Python lists: